dleval/Solar-Energy-Storage/README.md

 - (main_002) Charge one or more batteries with the excess power production.
 - (main_003) Releases energy stored on the home grid when solar production is inactive.
 - (main_004) Maintain batteries in good condition to preserve their lifespan.
-- (main_005) Do not release more stored energy than necessary for home consumption
+- (main_005) Do not release more stored energy than necessary for home consumption.
+- (main_006) Data recovery and control via ModBus TCP server.

 ### Power management
 - (power_001) Retrieving data from Envoy gateway every second